trentas/myrient-downloader/README.md

 - ✅ Supports URL redirection and encoded filenames
 - ✅ Cross-platform (macOS/Linux)
 - ✅ Optional `--verbose` mode for detailed logs
+- ✅ Optional `--base-url` to support other collections like Redump, TOSEC, etc.

 ---